Clean and disinfect makeup brushes naturally without brush cleaner

 To clean your makeup brushes and sponges with it, simply mix two tablespoons of white vinegar in a cup with warm water, dip your brushes into the mixture, and swirl them around until clean.

 Rinse them with lukewarm water and then place them on a paper towel to air dry.

 To clean your makeup sponges, use a half teaspoon of gentle dish soap (Dawn is recommended), 2/3 cup white vinegar, and warm water.

 Submerse the sponge, and then lather and rinse until the water runs clear.

 5. Baby Shampoo

-One of the most recognizable baby shampoos is Johnson and Johnson’s Baby Shampoo, but any baby shampoo or equivalent (like Dr. Bronner’s Pure Castile Soap Unscented) will do.
+One of the most recognizable baby shampoos is Johnson and Johnson’s Baby Shampoo, but any gentle shampoo or equivalent (like Dr. Bronner’s Pure Castile Soap Unscented) will do.